 A detailed list of required and allowable program activities can be found in the funding announcement.

-Grantees are encouraged to address the behavioral health needs of underserved communities as defined by Executive Order 13985, including people living in rural areas and indigenous and Native American populations.
+Grantees are encouraged to address the behavioral health needs of underserved communities as defined by Executive Order 13985, including people living in rural areas and Indigenous and Native American populations.

 Amount of Funding